garrandall/popular-music-data/tracks/let-me-blow-ya-mind-eve-gwen-stefani.md

 Locked down, blastin, sets while I mash out
 Yeah nigga, mash out, D-R-E
 Back track, think back, E-V-E
-Do you like that (ooooh), you got to I know you
+Do you like that (oh), you got to I know you
 Had you in a trance first glance from the floor too Don't believe I'll show you, take you with me
 Turn you on, pension gone, give you relief